sccn/sccn.github.io/tutorials/08_Plot_data/Data_Averaging.md

 The [pop_timtopo.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_timtopo.m) function plots the relative time courses of the averaged ERP at all channels, plus ‘snapshots’ of the scalp potential distribution at various moments during the average ERP time course.
-Clicking on one of the trace above will plot the scalp topography at the corresponding latency.
+Clicking on one of the traces above will plot the scalp topography at the corresponding latency.
 Note that to visualize the ERP scalp map at *all* latencies -- as an ERP movie (i.e., to view the play of the ERP on the scalp), use function [eegmovie.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eegmovie.m) from the command line.